 One of the simplest views of Jesus' model of discipleship can be found in Paul's epistle, 2 Timothy in Chapter 2.
 Here is where I find the essence of discipleship.
 Not so much a how-to plan, but a process.
 Discipleship is an ongoing process.
 It's a way of life.

-@@Discipleship may have a beginning, but it only ends when we see Jesus face to face@@ (1 Cor 13:12).
+Discipleship has a beginning but ends when we see Jesus face to face (1 Cor 13:12).

 Where do we start?